Base Umpiring Essentials

 Regardless of your position to a play, try to be stationary at the time the play happens

-- Ideally, try to be about 10 feet or so from a play being made on a runner and at a 90 degree view angle (approx.) of the play on the runner and from where the ball is being thrown.
+- Try to be about 10 feet or so from a play being made on a runner and at a good view angle (90 degrees is ideal) from the throw to where the play will be made.

 - Sometimes the ideal is not possible so favor angle over distance, and be stationary at the time the play happens.
 You want to be firmly set, not moving, when it’s time to make your call.